OTWTSBhavana/voting-app-devops-pipeline/README.md

 This isn't an example of a properly architected perfectly designed distributed app... it's just a simple example of the various types of pieces and languages you might see (queues, persistent data, etc), and how to deal with them in Docker at a basic level.

+## Steps and Process

+### 1. Source Code Migration
+**Task:**
+- Imported the voting app repository from the Docker team's GitHub into Azure DevOps Repos.

+### 2. Resource Provisioning
+**Actions:**
+- Created a resource group in the Azure portal to manage all related resources.
+- Set up Azure Container Registry (ACR) to store Docker images.

+### 3. Agent Pool Configuration
+**Steps:**
+- Created Azure Virtual Machines (VMs) to act as agents.
+- Added the VMs to the Azure DevOps agent pool.
+- Connected the VMs to Azure DevOps for pipeline execution.

+### 4. Pipeline Development
+**Implementation:**
+- Developed CI/CD pipelines for three microservices: Vote, Result, and Worker.
+- Configured pipelines to utilize the added agents for building and deploying the application.

+### 5. AKS Cluster Creation
+**Provisioning:**
+- Set up an Azure Kubernetes Service (AKS) cluster for container orchestration.
+- Installed and configured Argo CD within the AKS cluster for continuous deployment.

+### 6. Shell Script Development
+**Automation:**
+- Created a shell script to update Kubernetes manifests with new image tags in the Azure repository.

+### 7. Argo CD Integration
+**Configuration:**
+- Linked Argo CD to Azure Repos.
+- Set up Argo CD to monitor Kubernetes manifests and deploy updates to the AKS cluster.

+## Pipeline Stages

+Each pipeline is designed with three essential stages:

+### Build Stage
+**Objective:**
+- Build the Docker image for the microservice.

+### Push Stage
+**Task:**
+- Push the Docker image to Azure Container Registry (ACR).

+### Update Stage
+**Automation:**
+- Run a shell script to update Kubernetes manifests with the new image tags.

+---

+This robust implementation of CI/CD pipelines with Azure DevOps and Azure Cloud services guarantees efficient and automated deployment and management of the Voting Application's microservices.
+Utilizing Azure Kubernetes Service (AKS) and Argo CD significantly enhances the deployment process, ensuring continuous delivery and operational efficiency.

+## Acknowledgments

+Special thanks to Abhishek Veeramalla for the detailed course on "Azure Zero to Hero" and guidance throughout the project, and to Aswani Anitha for recommending this channel.